Hit the Back

-"Hit the Back" is a song by the American singer-songwriter King Princess released as the fourth pre-release single from her first studio album Cheap Queen.
+"Hit the Back" is a song by the American singer-songwriter King Princess released as the fourth pre-release single from her debut studio album Cheap Queen (2019).
 On Twitter, Straus claimed the song was "the anthem for bottoms everywhere".

 Live performances

 The song was performed on The Late Show with Stephen Colbert and Saturday Night Live on November 8 and November 23, 2019, respectively, alongside her other single "1950".

 Remix

 A remix by Channel Tres was released on January 17, 2020.